gitificial/gitificial.github.io/_posts/2020-02-16-python-cloudant-couchdb-endpoint-access.md

 ---

 <br/>
-This example shows how to call a CouchDB endpoint directly through the python-cloudant Requests session object as described in [python-cloudant Endpoint access](https://python-cloudant.readthedocs.io/en/latest/getting_started.html#endpoint-access).
+As far as I know, some CouchDB endpoints are not reachable through the [python-cloudant API](https://python-cloudant.readthedocs.io/en/latest/getting_started.html).
+This example shows you how to call a CouchDB endpoint directly through the python-cloudant Requests session object as described in [python-cloudant Endpoint access](https://python-cloudant.readthedocs.io/en/latest/getting_started.html#endpoint-access).

 Tested with: